Joshua-Jack/Proof-Of-Work/momint-marketplace/README.md

 The batch minting process mirrors the same process of purchasing from a single listing, with the main difference being that the system will handle multiple real-world assets (RWAs) the user intends to buy.
 All associated fees and royalties will be distributed as intended.

 ## **The Momint Vault System**
-The momint vault system is designed to standardize the investment process for users wanting to aqurie RWA's.
-The system is made up of the following key components
+The Momint Vault System is designed to standardize the investment process for users looking to acquire RWAs (Real-World Assets).
+The system consists of the following key components:

-- Vault Controlle
+- Vault Controller
 - Momint Vault
 - Modules

 **Vault Controller**
-The vault controller is created to manage accounting,emergency scenrios, deploying and storing of modules, vaults and new contracts we want to add to the system.
-Part of the accounting the vault manages is the multi fee structure managing various operational aspects
+The Vault Controller is responsible for managing accounting, handling emergency scenarios, and deploying/storing modules, vaults, and new contracts within the system.
+Further the vault manages a multi-fee structure that covers various operational aspects.

 ### Fee Types

- **Deposit Fee**
+ **1.Deposit Fee**
     - Charged on deposit
     - Default: 5% (500 basis points)
     - Calculation: `depositAmount * (depositFee / 10000)`
     - Adjustable by governance
- **Withdrawal Fee**
+ **2.Withdrawal Fee**
     - Charged on withdrawal
     - Default: 1% (100 basis points)
     - Calculation: `withdrawAmount * (withdrawalFee / 10000)`
     - Adjustable by governance
- **Protocol Fee**
+ **3.Protocol Fee**
     - Platform operation fee
     - Default: 3% (300 basis points)
     - Applied to returns